1978–79 Boston College basketball point-shaving scandal: Setup

 The Perla brothers mobilized a betting syndicate to maximize their potential gain from the scheme.
 They contacted a local friend, Paul Mazzei, who was known to have influence within major New York gambling circles.
 Mazzei in turn contacted Henry Hill, a Lucchese crime family associate from New York who had befriended Mazzei while both men were serving sentences in a federal prison.
-Mazzei and the Perlas were particularly hopeful that Hill would enlist the support of his associate, James Burke, to finance the payments to the players and to set up a network of bookmakers who were in on the scheme.
+Mazzei and the Perla brothers were particularly hopeful that Hill would enlist the support of his associate, James Burke, to finance the payments to the players and to set up a network of bookmakers who were in on the scheme.
 These bookies could handle large bets and lay them off and spread the bets among a number of unsuspecting bookmakers around the country so as not to arouse suspicion.
 They would also ensure protection for the enterprise in the event that the unsuspecting bookmakers, all of whom had toughs at their disposal to collect unpaid debts, discovered they were being swindled.
 Hill and Burke were brought into the scheme, after receiving approval from Lucchese family capo Paul Vario.

 Burke, through Hill, would front the money to pay the players, forwarding the money through Mazzei and the Perla brothers.
 The same channels would be used for the passing of the point spread from Burke and Hill to the players.
 Burke had Hill fly to Boston on November 16, 1978, to meet with Mazzei, Kuhn, Tony Perla, and any other member of the Eagles team interested in participating in their scheme.
 Said Hill, "I asked the players which of the upcoming games they felt we could shave.
 Sweeney took out one of those little schedule cards, circled the games he thought we could fool around with, and gave the card to me.
 They kept saying that they liked the idea of just shaving points and not blowing the games."
 However, as noted below, the scheme also worked in games where the Eagles were expected to lose anyway, with them shaving points so that the syndicate could bet on the other team winning by more than the point spread.
-After discussing their strategy with Kuhn and Sweeney, it was agreed that an upcoming game against Providence would be an appropriate test for their scheme.